dmd-program/dmd-100/topics/what_is_design.md

 12. Good design allows a user to perform optimally in engaging reality
 13. Good design can be delivered, installed, and repaired conveniently

 These lists were not meant to be hard rules that apply to everything, but they can be helpful guidelines when making or evaluating design.
 Unfortunately, these lists do little to explain the process behind good design work.

-> We define design as...
->
+A design studio named Intrastructures has put together a list that explains what design is and how they are able to achieve it.
+From their website, "We define design as...

-> **Dissecting ubiquity. **Remaining curious to the obvious
+1. **Dissecting ubiquity. **Remaining curious to the obvious
->
-> **Managing complexity. **Mapping our contemporary infrastructure in order to reveal opportunities
+2. **Managing complexity. **Mapping our contemporary infrastructure in order to reveal opportunities
->
-> **Introducing proposition. **Changing from within rather than shouting from the outside
+3. **Introducing proposition. **Changing from within rather than shouting from the outside
->
-> **Abandoning the individual. **Sharing our mind, sketchbooks and hard drives
+4. **Abandoning the individual. **Sharing our mind, sketchbooks and hard drives
->
-> **Spreading enthusiasm. **Not fearing radical optimism
+5. **Spreading enthusiasm. **Not fearing radical optimism
->
-> **Bridging disciplines. **Widening the scope of design by integrating complementary perspectives
+6. **Bridging disciplines. **Widening the scope of design by integrating complementary perspectives
->
-> **Embracing diversity. **Accepting different solutions in order to distill wisdom from their shared mindset
+7. **Embracing diversity. **Accepting different solutions in order to distill wisdom from their shared mindset
->
-> **Materializing opportunity. **Condensing wild ideas into applicable products, tools and models
+8. **Materializing opportunity. **Condensing wild ideas into applicable products, tools and models
->
-> **Responding to challenge. **Acting by both thinking and doing
+9. **Responding to challenge. **Acting by both thinking and doing"

 Jess McMullin, founder of the Centre for Citizen Experience and Situ Strategy, describes a continuum of design maturity for organizations in his model, _A Rough Design Maturity Continuum._ There are five stages which range from having no strategic design to using design for identifying and framing central challenges and opportunities.